Euan Dickson: First World War

 In 1916 Dickson decided to return to Britain to enlist for the war.
 Joining the Royal Navy he was commissioned as a flight sub-lieutenant in July 1916 and was awarded his pilot's licence, number 3966, on 12 December 1916 by the Royal Aero Club.

 Dickson was posted to 10 Squadron RNAS in March 1917 but in April was transferred to No. 5 Squadron RNAS.
 This squadron was a bomber squadron flying the Airco D.H.
 4 two-seater biplane aircraft and it was in this type that Dickson flew all his combat missions.
 On 18 December 1917 Dickson was awarded the Distinguished Service Cross (DSC) for his part in a bombing mission.
 The citation for his award reads:

 Promoted to temporary flight lieutenant in December 1917, a Bar to the DSC was won in March 1918 for coming to the aid of another aircraft which was under attack.
 His citation reads:

 In April 1918, the Royal Flying Corps and the RNAS were merged to form the Royal Air Force and No. 5 Squadron RNAS became No. 205 Squadron RAF.
 Dickson continued to fly with the squadron until August 1918, earning a Distinguished Flying Cross for his leadership, with the citation reading:

 The Croix de Guerre was also awarded to Dickson by the French Army.
 On leaving No. 205 Squadron, he was posted to a Home Establishment in the United Kingdom until his discharge from the RAF in November 1919.

 Combat victories

-Dickson and the observers he flew with were credited with 14 air combat victories, 2 of which were shared with other crews.
+Dickson and the observers he flew with were credited with 14 air combat victories, two of them shared with other crews.